Why are there limits in place?

 Resource limits on shared servers are set and enforced with CloudLinux, which is commonly used by webhosts for additional security in partitioning user accounts from one another, and for preventing individual accounts from monopolizing the shared server’s resources.

 As all users on the server are sharing resources with other shared hosting customers, it is vital to prevent high resource usage on individual accounts from causing degradation of service for others.
 Please keep in mind that limits set on the server are in excess of those outlined in the ‘Soft Limits’ section of our terms of service (https://tos.hostrocket.com/), so usage on an account would need to exceed what is allowed on the shared hosting package before it is limited by CloudLinux.

 How Can I Tell What Limits Were Reached?

-You can review the account's usage history in cPanel in CPU and Concurrent Connection Usage, under the Metrics section.
+You can review the account's usage history in cPanel in Resource Usage, under the Metrics section:

 CPU Usage / Speed:

 CPU usage shouldn't cause the '508 Resource Limits Reached' notice, but if the account exceeds the allotted CPU resources, the CPU speed for the account is throttled until the usage drops back below the limits, which may explain slow or inconsistent page load speeds.
 There are many things that could be contributing to CPU usage; a good place to start is with the Site Optimization resources, linked below.

 Input/Output (Disk) Usage: